Albany, California: 2020 census

+2023 American Community Survey

 In 2023, the US Census Bureau estimated that 26.1% of the population were foreign-born.
 Of all people aged 5 or older, 62.5% spoke only English at home, 7.9% spoke Spanish, 7.9% spoke other Indo-European languages, 21.3% spoke Asian or Pacific Islander languages, and 0.4% spoke other languages.
 Of those aged 25 or older, 97.4% were high school graduates and 76.4% had a bachelor's degree.

 The median household income was $135,927, and the per capita income was $72,518.
 About 6.1% of families and 8.2% of the population were below the poverty line.

+Historical demographics

-Through the early 1940's Albany "remained closed to African Americans."
-The Black population of Albany in 1940 was 3 persons.
+Through the early 1940s Albany "remained closed to African Americans."
+The Black population of Albany in 1940 was three persons.
 Between 1950 and 1960, the Black population of Albany fell 95% from 1778 to 75.

 Transportation

 Albany is served by AC Transit, BART (North Berkeley, El Cerrito Plaza), and bus shuttles operated by Lawrence Berkeley National Laboratory.
 Interstate 80 runs along the bay shoreline, with access to local Albany via Buchanan street.
 San Pablo Avenue, managed by Caltrans, is the primary arterial roadway running from north to south through Albany, parallel to the San Francisco Bay.
 Other notable roadways in Albany include Solano Avenue, the city's primary commercial street, and Marin Avenue, both of which run from east to west.
 West of San Pablo Avenue, Marin Avenue continues on to Interstate 80 as Buchanan street.